The Ember tetra (Hyphessobrycon amandae) is also known as the Fire tetra thanks to the fish’s beautiful, glowing orange-red coloration.

 - Dark-colored substrate

-I recommend that you buy a good book on keeping tropical fish, too, especially if you’re new to the hobby.
+It’s also worth buying a good book on keeping tropical fish, especially if you’re a beginner fish keeper.